riteshshukladev/Weather-App-using-OpenWeather-API/README.md

 This project relies on the OpenWeather API to fetch weather data.
 Special thanks to OpenWeather for providing a reliable and free API service.

-## License

-The Weather App is released under the [MIT License](LICENSE), granting users the freedom to use, modify, and distribute the application.